palmuuuu/cs338/eve.md

 K*{\text{Bob}} = (\text{Alice's value})^y \mod p = 71^{82} \mod 97 = 86
 $$

-Both computations should give the same result for the shared secret \( K = 86 \).
+Both computations should give the same result for the shared secret $ K = 86 $.

-In the Diffie-Hellman key exchange algorithm, the shared secret is the same because the two parties involved combine values to reach the same resulting value, without ever exchanging the secret itself.
+In the Diffie-Hellman key exchange algorithm, the shared secret is the same because the two people combined values to reach the same resulting value, without ever exchanging the secret itself.

 #### Why This Wouldn't Work with Large Integers:

-In real-world applications, the numbers used in Diffie-Hellman (like g, p, and the exchanged values) are much larger (often hundreds of digits).
-Computing modular exponentiations for such large values requires specialized algorithms (e.g., **modular exponentiation algorithms**) and significant computational power.
-Without these optimizations, handling large numbers would result in overflow or extremely slow calculations, making the process impractical for everyday use.
+This calculation that I have done is slower for larger numbers and can lead to overflow or extremely slow calculations.
+For example, the expression `7**82 % 97` can be slow because when you use `7**82`, Python computes $7^{82}$ directly.
+This involves calculating 7 multiplied by itself 82 times, which is computationally expensive as the exponent grows larger.
+The result can be an extremely large number that requires significant memory and processing power.
+Moreover, for very large exponents, the intermediate result of $7^{82}$ could become extremely large, leading to overflow issues in computer that do not handle big integers well.
+While Python does support arbitrary-precision integers, the computations still take longer for larger numbers.
+In addition, the operation `% 97` is performed only after calculating the full power, which means the full power is computed before any modular reduction is applied.
+This results in unnecessary calculations with large numbers.
+We should do modular instantly with powering in some ways.
+So, in real-world applications, the numbers used in Diffie-Hellman (such as g and p) are much larger.
+Computing modular exponentiations for these large values requires specialized algorithms (like modular exponentiation algorithms, in python code is pow(x, y)) and significant power using for computer.

 ## RSA